Spraitazz/automations/README.md

 * (mini)conda with its binary in your PATH (tested version 25.3.1)
 * xvfb (sudo apt install xvfb)

-after you git clone the project, in project root directory:
+Ffter you git clone the project, in project root directory:

-conda env create -f environment.yml mkdir logs
+conda env create -f environment.yml

+mkdir logs

-modify the "config_fpath" variable in definitions.py to point to your controller config, a sufficient example is in configs/controller_example.ini
+Next, modify the "config_fpath" variable in definitions.py to point to your controller config, a sufficient example is in configs/controller_example.ini